 Camille MARTIN

-- Contractual doctoral student at the University of Montpellier since October 2018.
+- Ph.D. student on a contract at the University of Montpellier since October 2018.
 Thesis supervised by Marc Smyrl.

-This study focuses on the political empowerment of New Caledonia and French Polynesia through the implementation of public health policies.
-It will examine the action program of local public authorities in the area of health and its implementation process in order to observe the transfer of political and administrative power.
-This thesis aims to analyze the tension between the organization of decision-making power and its ability to assume political autonomy by providing a coherent and functional public service.
-It will also reflect on the interactions between health and society by examining their territorial governance in order to better understand the form and content of political autonomy.
+The purpose of this study is to examine the political empowerment of New Caledonia and French Polynesia through the implementation of public health policies.
+It will examine the action plan of local public authorities in the area of health and the process by which it is implemented, in order to observe the transfer of political and administrative power.
+This thesis aims to analyze the tension between the organization of decision-making power and its capacity to assume political autonomy by providing a coherent and functional public service.
+Thus, it seeks to reflect on the interactions between health and society by examining their territorial governance in order to better understand the form and content of political autonomy.

 Degrees

-- Master 2 bilingual research program in "Comparative Politics and Public Policy" (University of Montpellier).
+- Bilingual Master’s 2 Program in “Comparative Politics and Public Policy” (University of Montpellier).

-- Master's 1 and 2 in Philosophy—Specialization in Political Philosophy.
+- Master's Degree (Years 1 and 2) in Philosophy – Specialization in Political Philosophy.

-- Bachelor's degree in Philosophy (Paul Valéry Montpellier 3 University).
+- Bachelor's Degree in Philosophy (Paul Valéry University of Montpellier 3).

-- Bachelor's degree in Theater (Paul Valéry University Montpellier 3).
+- Bachelor's Degree in Theater (Paul Valéry University of Montpellier 3).